 How much does it cost to own a home in Winnipeg?

-Depending on your area, value of the home, lot size and about 20 other factors, Property Taxes in Winnipeg can vary from about $1500 a year to tens of thousands a year.
-This is also considered one of the major home owning costs.
+Depending on your area, value of your home and surrounding home prices, lot size and about 20 other factors, Property Taxes in Winnipeg can vary from about $1500 a year to tens of thousands a year.
+This is considered one of the major home owning costs.

-Heating & Electricity
+Heating & Electricity Monthly Cost

 Combined, the owner should budget for between $120 to $220 a month, approximately.
 Much depends on the size of the home and family, as well as the quality of the home's insulation.